Compliance

 • 6 days in a workweek

-Moreover, California also has a law in which an employer must pay 2x an employee’s regular hourly rate if they work over:
+Moreover, California also has a law in which an employer must pay 2x an employee’s regular hourly rate, also known as double time pay, if they work over:

 • 12 hours in a workday